-- 1. All values are seasonal performance factors as per AS/NZS3823.4 for climate zones defined under the zoned energy rating label (ZERL). - 2.
-Refer to section 3.14 for a full concordance of NatHERS climates with Greenhouse and Energy Minimum Standards (GEMS) ZERL climates. - 3.
-Heating HSPF and TCSPF are used to calculate the hourly energy as specified in section 3.4.5.
+1. All values are seasonal performance factors as per AS/NZS3823.4 for climate zones defined under the zoned energy rating label (ZERL).

+- Refer to Appendix A Cooling thermostat settings by NatHERS climate zone for Whole of Home rating, ZERL zones and evaporative cooler suitability, for a full concordance of NatHERS climates with Greenhouse and Energy Minimum Standards (GEMS) ZERL climates. - 3.
+Heating HSPF and TCSPF are used to calculate the hourly energy as specified in section 3.3.5.